 CO2-Abgabebefreiung für Unternehmen: Bilanz der 1.
 Verpflichtungsperiode (2008-2012) (PDF, 37 kB, 10.04.2014)Faktenblatt (in German, also available in French)

-Retired CP1 Kyoto units (XLS, 76 kB, 25.11.2015)Liste der durch die Schweiz stillgelegten Emissionseinheiten, um die Verpflichtungen der ersten Periode des Kyoto-Protokolls zu erfüllen.
+Retired CP1 Kyoto units (XLSX, 76 kB, 25.11.2015)Liste der durch die Schweiz stillgelegten Emissionseinheiten, um die Verpflichtungen der ersten Periode des Kyoto-Protokolls zu erfüllen.

 Last modification 24.12.2020